google/skia/site/user/api/SkPaint_Reference.md

 void <a href='#SkPaint_setStrokeCap'>setStrokeCap</a>(<a href='#SkPaint_Cap'>Cap</a> cap)
 </pre>

-The geometry drawn at the beginning and end of strokes.
+Sets the geometry drawn at the beginning and end of strokes.

 ### Parameters